 Phone wallpaper

-Levi phone wallpapers work best when the crop keeps his face, undercut, cloak edge, or one sword-forward pose fully readable.
-Vertical portraits, close-range action stills, and restrained manga-color compositions usually land better than overloaded squad collages because Levi’s visual appeal is control, not chaos.
+Levi phone wallpapers work best when the crop keeps his eyes, fringe, cloak edge, or one sword-forward pose fully readable.
+Vertical portraits, restrained action stills, and cleaner manga-color compositions usually land better than overloaded squad collages because Levi’s appeal is control, not noise.

 Desktop wallpaper

-Desktop images should give Levi room to breathe.
-Cloudy sky, ruined walls, cloak movement, and one clean action line all work beautifully as long as the frame still leaves enough calm space for icons.
-Levi is one of those characters who looks stronger when the composition trusts him instead of shouting around him.
+Desktop images should give him room to breathe.
+Cloud-heavy sky, cloak movement, ruined-wall distance, and one clean action line work beautifully as long as the frame still leaves calm space for icons and folders.

 Poster

-The best Levi posters keep the intimidation crisp.
-One poised stance, one blade arc, one severe expression, or one cloak-heavy silhouette usually feels stronger than trying to jam every Titan and every dramatic effect into the same image.
-He looks best when the art remembers that precision is part of the fantasy.
+The best Levi posters trust severity.
+One poised stance, one blade arc, one hard expression, or one cloak-heavy silhouette usually feels stronger than trying to summarize every Titan and every emotional breakdown in a single cluttered composition.

 PFP

-For profile pictures, Levi is strongest in expression-first crops.
-A clean close-up with the eyes, fringe, and one recognizable cloak or harness cue visible will survive a tiny circular crop far better than a distant full-body scene.
+For profile pictures, Levi is strongest in face-first crops.
+A clean close-up with the eyes, hairline, and one recognizable cloak or harness cue visible will survive a tiny circular crop much better than a full-body action scene.

 What Makes a Good Levi Image